The Mitsubishi A6M Zero

 By Chuck Hawks

-Not only could the Zero out fight any Allied fighter, it also out-ranged them.
+Not only could the Zero out-dogfight any Allied fighter, it also out-ranged them.
 Many people do not realize that the Zero was the world's first long range escort fighter.
 Zeros flew long range bomber escort missions during the war in China, before the Pacific war even began, and throughout WW II Japanese carrier air groups out-ranged their US counterparts, primarily because of the great range of the Zero fighter.

 The Zero's performance fell off at high altitudes, but the American fighters that opposed it early in the war were even worse in that regard.
 At low and medium altitudes, nothing could touch the Zero.

-The reduced wing span (36 ft.
-2 in.) of the Model 32 was carried over to the next model.
-The A6M5 Model 52 of 1943-1944 probably represents the design peak of the Zero fighter.
-In response to the continually improving performance of the latest Allied fighters, this model had the improved Sakai 31 engine with ejector exhaust stacks to augment thrust, the reduced wing span of the Model 32 (but with the familiar rounded shape of earlier Zeros), plus heavier wing skin.
-On most airplanes, the 7.7mm wing MG were replaced by 12.7 mm MG.
-The accumulated increased weight, plus the loss of wing area, increased the wing loading, slightly decreasing maneuverability.
-Speed was now up to 358 m.p.h., and dive limit speed to 410 m.p.h.
-Best climb rate was 3,340 ft./min.
+The A6M5 (Type 0 carrier fighter Model 52) of 1943-1944 probably represents the design peak of the Zero fighter.
+In response to the continually improving performance of the latest Allied fighters, this model had an improved Sakai 31 engine with ejector exhaust stacks to augment thrust, a new wing without folding tips and the reduced wing span of the Model 32, but with the familiar rounded tip shape of earlier Zeros, plus heavier skin to improve dive speed and durability.

-The A6M5b of 1944 finally addressed some of these problems.
-It had an armored glass windshield, automatic fire extinguishers for the fuel tanks.
-Armament was two 12.7mm MG and two 20mm cannon.
-By this time the performance of the Zero had, in most respects, fallen well below that of its contemporary major adversaries, the P-38J Lightning, the F6F Hellcat, and the F4U Corsair.
+The dive limiting speed was raised to 460 m.p.h.
+By this time the performance of the Zero had, in most respects, fallen well below that of its contemporary major adversaries, the P-38J Lightning, F6F Hellcat and the F4U Corsair.
 It remained, however, a very dangerous opponent in a "turn and burn" dogfight.

 In addition, the Japanese were slow to implement needed improvements.
-The A6M5b of 1944, for example, incorporated improvements that most U.S. fighters had received in 1942.
+The A6M5-hei of 1944, for example, incorporated improvements that most U.S. fighters had received in 1942.
 The Zero's period of superiority could have been extended had the Japanese been able to implement improvements more rapidly.

-That is a lot of airplanes, but pales in comparison with the (approximately) 13,700 P-40's, 12,200 Hellcats, 12,500 Corsairs, 15,300 P-47's, 10,000 P-38's and 15,000 P-51's that constituted its main opponents.
-Great numbers of those Allied fighters were sent to the European Theater, of course, but it is worth noting that Japanese fighter pilots were forced to fight from a position of numerical inferiority for most of the war.
+That is a lot of airplanes, but it pales in comparison with the (approximately) 13,700 P-40's, 12,200 Hellcats, 12,500 Corsairs, 15,300 P-47's, 10,000 P-38's and 15,000 P-51's produced in the US for the Navy, Marines and AAF that constituted its main opponents.
+(Not to mention British Hurricanes and Seafires.)
+The majority of the land based Allied fighters were sent to the European Theater, but it is worth noting that Japanese fighter pilots were forced to fight from a position of numerical inferiority for most of the war.

 Even given its technical and numerical inferiority, in the hands of an accomplished pilot the Zero remained a formidable adversary right to the end of the war.
 For example, the Japanese ace Saburo Sakai blundered alone into a formation of 15 Hellcats during the defense of Iwo Jima.
-By that time Sakai was debilitated by war wounds and blind in one eye, but in a very long running dogfight fight the Hellcat pilots could not nail his agile Zero fighter.
+By that time Sakai was debilitated by war wounds and blind in one eye, but in a long running dogfight the Hellcat pilots could not nail his agile Zero fighter.
 In fact, after he finally made it home, completely exhausted, his astonished ground crew inspected his plane and discovered that not a single enemy bullet had hit the ace's Zero!

 In his book Samurai Saburo Sakai tells the story of another incredible air battle.
 In February 1945 the ace Kinsuke Muto, alone in his Zero, attacked 12 Corsair fighters.
-In the course of the wild dogfight that ensued, Muto shot down 4 Corsairs before running out of ammunition and escaping.
+In the course of the wild dogfight that ensued, Muto shot down four Corsairs before running out of ammunition and escaping.
 Such battles, like the Zero fighter itself, are the stuff of legend.

-Copyright 2003 by Chuck Hawks.
+Copyright 2003, 2017 by Chuck Hawks.
 All rights reserved.